 A huge and exciting assortment of temporary Paris museum exhibitions and show help cement the City of Light's well-earned reputation as the cultural capital of the world.

-The Louvre, Musée d'Orsay, Picasso Museum, Centre Pompidou, Grand Palais, Fondation Louis Vuitton, Rodin Museum, Grande Halle de la Villette, Atelier des Lumières, Musée de l'Orangerie and others typically offer multiple exhibitions each year.
+The Louvre, Musée d'Orsay, Picasso Museum, Centre Pompidou, Grand Palais, Fondation Louis Vuitton, Rodin Museum, Grande Halle de la Villette, Atelier des Lumières, Musée de l'Orangerie and top respositories of art, design, fashion, history, and culture typically offer multiple exhibitions each year.

-For Parisians and visitors alike, these shows provide an essential part of the city's dynamic cultural life as well as the source of entertainment and enjoyment.
-Although many of these shows take place at Paris art museums, you'll also find them at the city's history museums, science museums, military museums, and other venues including special exhibition halls.
+For Parisians and visitors alike, these museum shows provide an essential part of the city's dynamic cultural life as well as the source of entertainment, education, and enjoyment.

 What will you experience?
 Everything from an in-depth view at Yves Saint Laurent's impact on design to a Rosa Bonheur retrospective... a blockbuster exhibition of paintings, sculpture, photography, design, cinema, and literature during Germany's Weimar Republic... the evolution of sneakers to a digital art show featuring Cezanne.

-Some museum exhibitions and shows require a special event ticket (usually about 10€-20€) while others are included with the general admission ticket.
+A few of these museum exhibitions and shows require a special event ticket (usually about 10€-20€) while others (probably the majority) are included with the general admission ticket.
 A few are free.

 Please note: We show admission fees in Euros in this article, but if you book through a link on this page, you may see the fee in your own currency.